Madonna and Child with the Infant John the Baptist (Correggio, Madrid)

-The Madonna and Child with the Infant John the Baptist (previously also known as The Virgin of the Sandal) is a 1518 oil on panel painting by Antonio da Correggio.
+The Madonna and Child with the Infant John the Baptist (previously also known as The Virgin of the Sandal) is a 1518 oil-on-panel painting by the Italian painter Antonio da Correggio.

 Stylistically it is closest to the frescoes Correggio produced for the Camera di San Paolo and the fact that it was a model for Michelangelo Anselmi suggests that Correggio painted it in Parma.
-It is the work in which Leonardo da Vinci's influence on Correggio is most obvious - it forms a free variation on Leonardo's The Virgin of the Rocks.
+It is the work in which Leonardo da Vinci's influence on Correggio is most obvious – it forms a free variation on Leonardo's The Virgin of the Rocks.

 It was brought from Parma to Madrid by Isabella Farnese on her second marriage to Philip V of Spain.
 It was registered among her goods at La Granja in 1746 and now hangs in the Prado Museum.